Reliability of relational event model estimates under sampling: how to fit a relational event model to 360 million dyadic events: Background

 The problem in maximizing the likelihood is the runtime for evaluating the denominator in each of the factors of Eq.~(\ref{eq:likelihood}).
 In our empirical case, the risk set at the end of the observation period has more then 30 trillion elements.
 Thus, we cannot even evaluate the term for the single last event -- much less the terms for all 360 million events.

 A possible solution has been suggested by \citet{vpr-remslm-15} who applied case-control sampling \citep{bgl-mascdcphm-95}.
-In case-control sampling one analyzes all ``cases'' (dyads experiencing an event at the given point in time) but only a random subset of the ``controls'' (dyads in the risk set not experiencing an event at the given point in time).
-(In this paper we will also speak of ``events'' instead of ``cases''.)
+In case-control sampling one analyzes all ``cases'' (dyads experiencing an event at the given point in time) but only a small random subset of the ``controls'' (dyads in the risk set not experiencing an event at the given point in time).
+(In this paper we will also speak of ``events'' instead of ``cases'' and of ``non-events'' instead of ``controls''.)
 Let $e_i=(u_i,v_i,t_i)$ be the $i$'th event in E and let $m$ be a positive integer, giving the number of controls per event.
-In the sampled likelihood the term $R_{t_i}$ in the denominator of Eq.~(\ref{eq:likelihood}) is replaced by $SR_i(m)\subseteq R_{t_i}$ which is uniformly at random drawn from
+In the sampled likelihood the term $R_{t_i}$ in the denominator of Eq.~(\ref{eq:likelihood}) is replaced by $SR_i(m)\subseteq R_{t_i}$ which is drawn uniformly at random from

 From another point of view, the set $SR_i(m)$ contains the dyad $(u_i,v_i)$, that is the one in which event $e_i$ happens, and additional $m$ elements (the ``controls''), different from $(u_i,v_i)$, randomly drawn from $R_{t_i}$ without replacement.
 For a given sequence of sampled case-control sets $SR(m)=(SR_1(m),\dots,SR_N(m))$, the sampled likelihood is defined by